boxyhq/website/docs/jackson/admin-ui.md

 # Admin UI

-SAML Jackson comes with an Admin interface that allows you to manage SAML configurations via UI.
-To enable the Admin UI, make sure you deploy the [Jackson as a service](./deploy/service.md)
+SAML Jackson comes with an Admin interface that allows you to manage SSO Connections via UI.
+To enable the Admin UI, make sure you deploy the [Jackson as a service](./deploy/service.md).

-You can [add](./saml-flow.md#21-saml-add-config-api), [edit](./saml-flow.md#23-saml-update-config-api) or [delete](./saml-flow.md#24-saml-delete-config-api) SAML configurations from this UI.
+You can `add`, `update` or `delete` SSO Connections from the UI.
+For API Reference see [SSO Flow > SSO Connection API ](./sso-flow/index.md#2-sso-connection-api)

 ## Sign into Admin UI